iTrishant/swiggy-delivery-time-prediction/readme.md

 # Swiggy Delivery Time Prediction
-Built a Stacked Linear Regressor combining LightGBM and Random Forest to predict food delivery time using a real-world swiggy dataset.
+Stacked Linear Regressor combining LightGBM and Random Forest to predict food delivery time using a real-world swiggy dataset.

 ## Problem Statement
 In the highly competitive food delivery market, delivery time accuracy is a critical differentiator that directly impacts customer satisfaction, operational efficiency, and bottom-line profitability.

 ## Solution Overview
 This project builds a machine learning pipeline to accurately predict delivery times, which can be integrated into logistics, dispatch systems, or even customer apps to set expectations.
-The dataset includes real-world factors including rider characteristics, vehicle types, weather conditions, traffic patterns, and restaurant locations.
+The dataset includes real-world factors, including rider characteristics, vehicle types, weather conditions, traffic patterns, and restaurant locations.
 The stacked regressor model (combining LightGBM and Random Forest) provides robust predictions that adapt to dynamic delivery conditions.

 ## Business Value and Impact
 - Improved Customer Satisfaction: Accurate ETAs reduce uncertainty and build trust, leading to higher CSAT scores